 ● Material: Is the material resistant to stains, easy to clean and breathable to help regulate baby’s temperature?

-● Adjustability: Does the seat allow for extended rearward facing or do you need to switch to forward facing?
-Can you adjust the headrest and crotch buckle as your child grows?
+● Adjustability: Does the seat allow for extended rearward facing or do you need to switch to a forward facing position?
+Can you adjust the headrest and harnesses as your child grows?

-Top tips before buying a convertible car seat
+Top tips before buying a convertible baby car seat

 ● Make sure the car seat will fit in your car(s) as well as with any other car seats that are already in there.